Soham: Soham murders

 In December 2003, Ian Huntley, who had been employed as the caretaker at the local secondary school, Soham Village College, was convicted of their murders and sentenced to life in prison.
 He had given a number of police and television interviews while the girls were missing, claiming to have seen them on the evening of their disappearance, and was finally arrested several hours before their bodies were found, following the recovery of clothing belonging to the girls on the school site.

 The caretaker's house, 5 College Close, where Huntley lived and, as admitted at his trial, where both girls died, was demolished in 2004.

+Ian Huntley died on 7 March 2026 following an attack in prison.